weparkerjr/Sprint-Challenge-Applied-Javascript/ANSWERS.md

 1. What is the DOM?

+        The DOM, or Document Object Model,  that creates a model of the window HTML that can be maipulated with JS.

 2. What is an event?

+        An event is an action (like a mouse click) that is triggered by the user

 3. What is an event listener?

+        An event listener listens for an action to do and is added via the .addEventListener method

 4. Why would we convert a NodeList into an Array?

+        NodeLise doesn't have access to array methods

 5. What is a component?

+        A component is used to make objects smarter and is reusable code.